Increasing Reimbursement with Better Documentation

 How Does Documentation Impact RAF Score?

 With better documentation, your organization can improve its RAF scores.
 When documentation doesn’t fully capture a patient’s complex diagnoses and clinical needs, it can lead to an inaccurately low RAF score.
 The problem is, many current health tools are not designed for the collaborative workflow of modern medicine.
 Additionally, most tech is tied to a specific location, and this is a challenge for organizations that monitor their patients across multiple care sites, such as ACOs.

 To work around tech issues, clinicians write notes on paper, in word documents, and other sources throughout the day, and then need to enter it again into the EHR at the end of the day so that it can be properly coded.
 However, these notes may get lost or get only partially entered into the EHR due to time and technology constraints.
 Then, the patients’ conditions do not get coded properly, and their RAF scores are low.

 The good news is that there are ways to address this problem.
 What if clinicians could access a patient’s chart and make updates to the care plan throughout the day, instead of repeating tasks and trying to remember all the updates to add to the EHR at the end of a shift?
 Health tech can help.

 Care Orchestration and RAF Scores

 In a pilot study at Crozer Keystone Medical Group ACO, clinicians used CareAlign’s care orchestration platform combined with novel processes to manage their workload.
-This helped them increase RAF scores by 18% with a $3800 increase in per patient reimbursement, compared to just $460 for the ACO’s clinicians that did not use CareAlign.
+This helped them improve the accuracy of their RAF scores by 18% with a $3800 increase in per patient reimbursement, compared to just a 4% increase in RAF sco just $460 for the ACO’s clinicians that did not use CareAlign.
 View the case study here.

 Download the full case study here